Parent Reviewers and Mummy Bloggers

 Eban loves the history quizzes, last term they did a topic about the Romans at school so these quizzes have come in handy.

-"Education quizzes is a clever resource full of educational style quizzes, games, information and puzzles for enquiring minds ranging from KS1 right through to GCSE level.
-It has been proven that most people learn better by applying knowledge through puzz"
+"Education quizzes is a clever resource full of educational quizzes, information and puzzles for enquiring minds ranging from KS1 right through to GCSE level.
+It has been proven that most people learn better by applying knowledge through puzzles"

 As a parent, I feel reassured that this resource has been designed and written by qualified teachers and have the depth of knowledge that will certainly support the national curriculum.
 However, the best part is that you can spend much more time on the areas of the curriculum that are ignored or rushed through in a fun and engaging manner.
 Equally, you are not confined to one subject or stage of learning.
 Zak has been trying the sections for older children and benefiting from being challenged a bit more than he is used to.